voodoorai2000/installer/README.md

 set :repo_url, 'https://github.com/your_github_username/consul.git'
 ```

-Make a change in a view and push it your fork in Github
+Make a change in a view and push it to your fork in Github

 ```
 git add .